istio/istio.io/content/docs/concepts/security/index.md

 * **`ON_WITH_INCLUSION`**: Istio authorization is enabled only for services and namespaces specified in “inclusion” field.
 * **`ON_WITH_EXCLUSION`**: Istio authorization is enabled for all services in the mesh except the services and namespaces specified in “exclusion” field.

-In the following example, Istio authorization is enabled for the “default” namespace.
+In the following example, authorization is enabled for the “default” namespace.

 {{< text yaml >}}
 apiVersion: “config.istio.io/v1alpha2”